 The lack of health and safety practices and rights in precarious work is a significant concern as it may jeopardize the health and wellbeing of employees.
+Therefore, companies must guarantee quality for the sustainability of their employees (Wildan, M. A. 2020).
 Access to health and safety trainings/measures can be beneficial in minizing health consequences of precarious workers.
 The reviewed studies did not account for the varying degrees of exposure to physical demands.
 Although musculoskeletal disorders are not direct outcome of precarious employment in few studies, certain types of precarious jobs may not provide adequate protection to workers from physical demands, which can result in musculoskeletal disorders.
 Nonetheless, it is important to approach this interpretation with caution as the evaluation comprised a restricted number of research.
 There exists a necessity for conducting more rigorous research that should investigate the multidimensional aspects of precarious employment.
 However, it is imperative to acknowledge the constraints that must be taken into account when evaluating the outcomes of this systematic review.
-Furthermore, the inclusion of literature focusing only on workplace wellbeing and musculoskeletal diorsders with widely comparable physical and psychosocial social conditions, might not contribute to the comprehension of precarious employment.
+Furthermore, the inclusion of literature focusing only on workplace wellbeing and musculoskeletal diorsders with widely comparable physcial and psychosocial social conditions, might not contribute to the comprehension of precarious employment.
 This is because the overall conceptualization of work, precarity, and outcomes could potentially differ in such contexts.